jenkins-infra/jenkins.io/content/blog/2010/2010-09-20-pre-javaone-hudson-meetup-redux.md

 ---
-layout: post
+:layout: post
-title: Pre-JavaOne Hudson Meetup Redux
+:title: Pre-JavaOne Hudson Meetup Redux
-nodeid: 254
+:nodeid: 254
-created: 1285000758
+:created: 1285000758
-tags:
+:tags:
 - general
 - meetup
+:author: rtyler
 ---
 Yesterday Digg was kind enough to host and "sponsor" (read: free drinks and pizza!) a Hudson meetup at their offices in San Francisco.
 While Digg has been